swiftlang/swift-evolution/proposals/NNNN-improved-optional-opaque-and-any.md

 ### Existential `any` fix-its

-Compiler fix-its for explicit existential `any` no longer insert parentheses when the existential type is optional or implicitly unwrapped optional.
+Compiler fix-its for explicit existential `any` no longer insert parentheses when the existential type is constrained to a single protocol (not a composition) and it is optional or implicitly unwrapped optional.
 For example, when the following code is compiled with `-enable-experimental-feature ExistentialAny` today:

 ```swift
 let x: P?